pauldmccarthy/win-pytreat/README.md

 # 2020 WIN PyTreat

-This repository contains Jupyter notebooks and data for the 2020 WIN PyTreat.
+This repository contains Jupyter notebooks and data for the WIN PyTreat series.
 It contains the following:

-- The `talks` directory contains some (but not all) of the _Topyc_ talks that will be given throughout the week.
+- The `talks` directory contains a series of _Topyc_ talks that have been/will be given during the PyTreat.

 - The `getting_started` directory contains a series of practicals intended for those of you who are new to the Python programming language, or need